Exactly Optimal and Communication-Efficient Private Estimation via Block Designs: Main Results

 \subsection{Block design schemes with low communication costs}

-Corollary \ref{cor:block_opt} shows that for any given $(v,\epsilon)$, a block design scheme satisfying $k \in K_{opt}(v,\epsilon)$ achieves the asymptotic and the non-asymptotic minimax risks for $\ell_u^u$, $1 \leq u \leq 2$, loss and $\ell_2^2$ loss, respectively.
-There might be several different block design schemes with $k \in K_{opt}(v,\epsilon)$.
+Theorem \ref{thm:optimBlockDesign} shows that for any given $(v,\epsilon)$, a block design scheme satisfying $k \in K^*_{v,\epsilon}$ {is exactly optimal.} There might be several different block design schemes with $k \in K^*_{v,\epsilon}$.
 Among them, a block design scheme with $b=v$ uses the smallest communication cost: Fisher's inequality\cite{CombSymmDesigns-06Ionin} tells that any block design should satisfy $b \geq v$.
 Such block designs with $b=v$ are called \textbf{symmetric block designs}.
-Furthermore, we can prove that $b \geq v$ is also required for the unbiasedness of a scheme, in the same way to the proof of \cite[Thm.
-6]{comm_unbiased-19Acharya}. \begin{theorem} Let $\mathcal{X}=\{1,2,\cdots,v\},\mathcal{Y}$ be a finite set, and ${Q:\mathcal{X} \rightarrow \mathcal{Y}}$ be any conditional distribution.
-If $(Q,\hat{P}_n)$ is an unbiased scheme, then $|\mathcal{Y}| \geq v$. \end{theorem}
+Furthermore, we can prove that $b \geq v$ is also required for the {unbiasedness or consistency} of a scheme, in the same way to the proof of \cite[Thm.
+6]{comm_unbiased-19Acharya}. { \begin{theorem} Let $\mathcal{X}=\{1,2,\cdots,v\},\mathcal{Y}$ be a finite set, and ${Q:\mathcal{X} \rightarrow \mathcal{Y}}$ be any conditional distribution.
+If $(Q,\hat{P}_n)$ is an unbiased or consistent scheme\footnote{Consistency means that for any fixed $P$, we have $\hat{P}_n \rightarrow P$ in probability.
+Note that inconsistent scheme always has non-vanishing worst-case risk as $n \rightarrow \infty$ over any $\ell_u^u$ loss, since $\ell_u$ convergence implies convergence in probability.}, then $|\mathcal{Y}| \geq v$. \end{theorem} }

-Thus, a symmetric block design scheme with $k \in K_{opt}(v,\epsilon)$ is an unbiased scheme which achieves the minimax risk while using the minimum communication cost.
-We note that the block designs in Table \ref{tab:blockDesigns} except the complete block design are all symmetric block designs.
-Also, there are many other symmetric block designs not listed in Table \ref{tab:blockDesigns}, e.g., 23 families of symmetric block designs are listed in \cite[Appendix]{CombSymmDesigns-06Ionin}.
-In Section \ref{subsec:symmBDRegion}, we plot the points of $(v,\epsilon)$ for which the minimax risk is achieved with the minimum communication cost by using the symmetric block designs listed in Table~\ref{tab:blockDesigns}.